guoxiangke/laravel-vercel/DOC.md

 ## Unable to create lockable file: /var/task/user/storage/framework/cache/data/31/f9/31f930cc1bc2882a18958bee5f8ccae60ba9492f.
 Please ensure you have permission to create files in this location.
 	CACHE_DRIVER=array/database/redis
 	default:"LOG_CHANNEL": "stack/stderr/single/",

+## SQLSTATE[08006] [7] ERROR: Endpoint ID is not specified.
+Either please upgrade the postgres client library (libpq) for SNI support or pass the endpoint ID (first part of the domain name) as a parameter: '?options=endpoint%3D<endpoint-id>'.
+See more at https://neon.tech/sni
+ERROR: connection is insecure (try using `sslmode=require`) (Connection: pgsql, SQL: select * from "users" where "email" =